 The true birthplace of jazz is sometimes disputed, but New Orleans is frequently credited with this honor.
 New Orleans, as well as much of Louisiana and the region considered the “deep south,” has a rich African and Caribbean heritage, largely owing to the slave trade.
-The combination of an already established African American population with the influence from Caribbean and Mexican merchants, began to integrate with the popular brass bands of the time.
+The combination of an already established African American population with the influence from Caribbean and Mexican merchants began to integrate with the popular brass bands of the time.
 Saxophone and trumpet often play heavily into the melodies.
 The town was home to legendary players such as Louis Armstrong and Jelly Roll Morton, and birthed many more over the years.

 The sound began to travel across the United States in the 1920's, becoming popular in large cities such as New York and Chicago.
 New players used the piano to combine a Ragtime feel with already established sounds.
-James Reece Europe began to experiment with full orchestras, a real testimony to the classic jazz improvization to come.
+James Reece Europe began to experiment with full orchestras in what proved to be a testimony to the classic improvisation to come.